freemansoft/pi-ethernet-gadget/README.md

 # Configuring the Pi as a USB ethernet device
 ## Steps
 1. Create a new micro SD card using the _Raspberry Pi Imager_
+    1. You may have to eject the card and re-insert it to mount the boot partition
 1. Run the script `Enable-Ethernet-Gadget.ps` as described in _Usage_
 1. Eject the card and insert into Raspberry Pi Zero
 1. Plug the _USB_ port into your computer.